Tygo-van-den-Hurk/NixOS/users/tygo/README.md

-# Dot Files for programs
+# Tygo
-This part of the repository contains all the configuration files for the programs that I use.
-Such as shells, window managers, browsers and much more.
-It is all run by home manager.
+This is me.
+In this directory home-manager will be used to store all the configuration files for all the programs I've configured.